-Student coverage pathway in Italy
+Student coverage path in Italy

-Young professional and working-student pathway
+Young professional and student-worker path

 Key risk and common mistake

-Step-by-step health insurance setup
+Detailed health insurance setup

 1. For non-EU students, complete SSN payment and keep the receipt.